 Make do and mend and upcycling are terms familiar to the modern world and close to our hearts here at Kintsugi Fusion.
 We take pre-loved items and proudly highlight all their scars and weaknesses, restoring them to more than their former glory.

 Nothing is wasted.
-If a piece of pottery is unsuitable for restoration we find ways to continue its journey in another form, such as creating several of our unique pendants or fridge magnets.
+If a piece of pottery is unsuitable for restoration we find ways to continue its journey in another form by creating several of our unique pendants.

 Not even the tiniest fragments are discarded and leftover ceramic pieces are made available to crafters, finding new purpose in mosaics and art installations.

-We try, where possible, to use recycled goods in all our products, such as the kimono silks and fabric used in our scented sachets and machine-sewn framed images.
+We try, where possible, to use recycled goods in all our products.